 The bisexual flowers grow from leaf axils with or without stalks, the perianths four- or five-lobed.
 There are eight or ten stamens growing in pairs opposite the segments.
 The superior ovaries have from two to five locules.
 The fruits are small capsules that open from water contact when ripe.
 The seeds are compressed, about kidney-shaped or spherical.

-The genus comprises more than 30 species, all endemic to southern Africa.
+Galenia comprises more than 30 species, all endemic to southern Africa to tropical Africa.
 Several of them are considered as important fodder plants for game and stock in the region.